LauraHaq/Election_Analysis/README.md

 ![election_results.txt](https://github.com/LauraHaq/Election_Analysis/files/6835487/election_results.txt)

 ## Election Audit Summary
-In addition to finding the requested information for the audit, the overall analysis provided a tool that can be used in future election results.
-Firstly, it provides a working script that is usable on any completed election with any list of candidates and counties in a readable file.
+In addition to finding the requested information for the audit, the overall analysis provides a tool that can be used in future election results.
+Firstly, it provides a working script that is usable on any completed election with any list of candidates and counties in a readable file with no modifications needed.
 Also, with some modification of variables the script can work with other demographic information to analyze vote turnout as well.
+Also modification of what would be printed in the results file would be needed to accurately reflect what is begin asked.
 This repetitive nature is first seen in the variables to create lists and dictionaries:
 #### Initial analysis:
     - candidate_options = []
     - candidate_votes = {}